KatarzynaaG/KatarzynaaG/README.md

 ## Hi everyone! 👋
 My name is **Kasia** , I'm 26 years old.
-My main programming language is **JAVA**. ❤️ I looking for a job as a junior java developer. 💻
+My main programming language is **JAVA**. ❤️ I looking for a job as a junior java developer!
+I love to learn 📖 and each new problem motivates me to develop. 🦾

+**strives to become a full-stack developer.**